What’s your advice for aspiring writers?

-My favorite question!
-So, a year ago, I was presenting my Masters thesis at the University of Virginia, and my research topic was something called the ‘Peter Pan Syndrome’ in Italian literature.
-Basically, I had to research books about 30-year-old dudes who still act like they’re children (sort of trying to decide if they want to be boys or men, or if they’re somehow both).
+My Masters thesis topic was something called the ‘Peter Pan Syndrome’ in Italian literature.
+Basically, I had to research books about 30-year-old dudes who still act like they’re children.
 Peter Pan kept coming up in this research, and so did Pinocchio!
 One day I kinda zoned out and suddenly I found myself asking, “But what if Pinocchio did grow up, and have a wife and a son and hobbies and leave his childhood behind?
 What would that even look like?”
 I got carried away thinking about this, and soon I had imagined that Peter Pan was his next door neighbor, and he had a son, too!
-I think Peter Pan would have a harder time adjusting 🙂
+I think Peter Pan would have a harder time adjusting…

 Did you ever hear the story of how Michelangelo made the Statue of David?
 He saw a big block of marble one day, and later, he told people that he had seen a man trapped inside the marble.
 He carved the statue by “setting him free”, and removing everything that wasn’t a part of David.
 I learned this around the same time that I was in graduate school, and so I put those two ideas together!
 What if Pinocchio grew up and had a son, and… what if he became a fantastic woodcarver, just like his father or like Michelangelo?

 I’m super sad that I have to say no to this, but I must decline.
 I get this request quite often, and it is simply not possible to honor them all with my schedule.
 It’s also a sticky area in terms of legality and copyright issues.
 However, I’d love to direct you to the resources that helped me the most on my own journey: